Safeguarding is EVERYONE’S responsibility.

 The Tree House Day Nursery & Pre-School is required under the EYFS statutory framework to set out a statement on Safeguarding Children and the procedures that we have in place to protect all children in our care.

 It is our legal duty to safeguard all children.
-Our Deputy Safeguarding Lead is: Emma Kenna.
+Our Safeguarding Lead is: Emma Kenna.
 Our Deputy Safeguarding Lead is: Zoe Matton.

 The designated safeguarding lead has received the appropriate training in safeguarding and child protection matters.
 They will continue to take additional training,

 attend meetings and study publications to ensure that their knowledge remains current at all times.
 They will ensure this knowledge is passed on to all staff members.

 All suspicious and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

 Our policy in respect to Safeguarding Children is:

 The Children Act (2006) states that the welfare of children is paramount, so our policy on Safeguarding Children has at its foundation the welfare of the child.